 How much does a relationship intelligence platform cost?

 Most are enterprise-priced with custom annual contracts.
-The Swarm has a $99/month entry point for data infrastructure access.
-Connect The Dots offers a free Personal Edition.
-Most mid-market+ B2B revenue teams budget $30K–$150K annually.
+The Swarm has a low entry point for data-infrastructure access, and Connect The Dots offers a free Personal Edition.
+Most mid-market and larger B2B revenue teams budget 30,000 to 150,000 dollars annually.

 Do I need both a discovery platform and an activation platform?

-If you pick a single-source discovery platform, yes — you'll need a separate activation layer.
-If you pick Boomerang, no — it covers both 4-pillar discovery and end-to-end activation in one platform.
-The dual-wedge category is the simplest architecture; the single-source-plus-activation-stack is the alternative for buyers who already own a single-source tool.
+If you pick a single-source discovery platform, yes, you will need a separate activation layer.
+If you pick Boomerang, no, it covers both four-pillar discovery and end-to-end activation in one platform.
+The dual-wedge category is the simplest architecture; single-source plus a separate activation stack is the alternative for buyers who already own a single-source tool.